Hariom-codes/SkyAI-Squads/README.md

 The document is not empty
 The document can be processed

-Invalid files are rejected before entering the main processing pipeline.
+Invalid files are rejected before entering the main processing workflow.

-Step 3 — PDF Processing
+Step 3: PDF Processing

 The uploaded PDF is processed page by page.

-For documents containing selectable text, the text can be extracted directly.
+For documents containing selectable text, the system can extract the text directly.

-For scanned or image-based documents, OCR processing is used.
+For scanned or image-based documents, OCR processing is used to extract readable text.

 PDF
- ↓
+ |
+ v
 PDF Pages
- ↓
+ |
+ v
 Text Extraction / Image Conversion
+ |
+ v
 OCR Processing
+ |
+ v
+Extracted Text
-OCR Technology
+Step 4: OCR Processing

-The project uses Tesseract OCR for extracting text from scanned or image-based legal documents.
+The project uses Tesseract OCR to extract text from scanned or image-based legal documents.

 The OCR pipeline uses: